-Charlotte is a qualified HLTA and works a group of children with SEN each day.
+Charlotte is a qualified HLTA.
 She has a wealth of experience in supporting children with SEN and works closely with the SENDCO to plan and deliver exciting lessons and other activities to support the best outcomes for SEND pupils.

 SEN Specialist Teaching Assistants